Fellows of the Pediatric Pharmacy Association (FPPA)

-The Fellow in the Pediatric Pharmacy Advocacy Group (FPPAG) Recognition Program serves the following purposes:
+The Fellows of the Pediatric Pharmacy Association (FPPA) Recognition Program serves the following purposes:

 - to recognize excellence in pediatric pharmacy practice, and;

 - to grant recognition and to promote public awareness of pharmacists who have distinguished themselves in pediatric pharmacy practice.